MALLER-LAGOON/Freshplayer-installer/README.md

 obviously uninstalls the freshplayer on the current user.

-if u want to try the dev branch of Freshplayer just type:
+If, for several reasons, you want to install any other different commit than the latest update of the master branch of the freshplayer, you can do it by typing:

+>$ freshplayer --commit [commit identifier]

+or

->$ freshplayer install-dev
+>$ freshplayer -c [commit identifier]

+in that way, the freshplayer-installer will seek in the commit tree for the version that u asked, and when find it do his thing.

+if you want to know more about how to get the commit identifier, [please read here](https://github.com/MALLER-LAGOON/Freshplayer-installer/doc/commit.md).

 ###INSTALLING FRESHPLAYER-INSTALLER:

-but, if u want to install it directly from the source code.
 It's as simple as typing:

 >$ sudo make all